Minister of the Interior (France): History

 In 1911, the Directorate of Penitentiary Administration, established in 1858 in the Interior Ministry to oversee prison conditions, was placed under the authority of the Minister of Justice.
 Nine years later, the Interior Ministry lost its public health policy department to the newly established Ministry of Hygiene, Assistance and Social Security.

 Location

 The ministry's headquarters have been located on Place Beauvau, facing the Élysée Palace, since 1861.
 "Place Beauvau" is often used as a metonym for the ministry.

 Organisation

-The Minister of the Interior has been Gérald Darmanin since 6 July 2020.
-He succeeded Christophe Castaner, who was appointed to the office on 16 October 2018.
-Darmanin is assisted by Marlène Schiappa, who holds the junior title of Minister for Citizenship in the government of Prime Minister Jean Castex.
+The Minister of the Interior has been Laurent Nuñez since 12 October 2025.
+He succeeded Bruno Retailleau, who was appointed to the office on 21 September 2024.
+Nuñez is assisted by Marie-Pierre Vedrenne, who holds the title of Minister-Delegate in the government of Prime Minister Sébastien Lecornu.